masaun/rental-tenant-space-protocol-using-ERC4907-NFT/README.md

 <br>

-- ERC4907 (Rentable NFT Standard) is used for Tenant space NFTs.
+- ERC4907 (Rentable NFT Standard) is used for tenant space NFTs in this protocol.
-  - By utilzing ERC4907, tenant space owners can rent users tenant spaces without transferring its tenant space NFTs by giving `"user rights"` to users who rent tenant spaces.
-This workflow is more gas-efficient and simple.
+  - By utilzing ERC4907, owners can rent users tenant spaces by giving `"user rights" instead of transferring its tenant space NFTs into users.`
+  - This workflow makes procesure of renting tenant spaces more transparent who has rights of tenant spaces.
+  (NOTE: In this protocol, owners store their tenant space NFTs into the ShoppingMall contract.
+Then, the ShoppingMall contract rent users tenant space NFTs on behalf of owners)

 <br>